 As I mentioned earlier I originally planned on getting a fabrication shop to make the bronze box but ended up decided to do it myself and push the experience envelope a little further out.
 I got a bottle of 100% argon and sourced some silicon bronze mig wire.
-I called around at a couple red metal suppliers for quote and sourced some 1/4" thick silicon bronze sheet from San Antonio.
+I called around at a couple red metal suppliers for quote and sourced some 1/4" thick silicon bronze sheet from Farmer's Copper in San Antonio.
 After $$$$$$ and a few days I had a sheet in hand which would be just enough material.
 I layed it out then started cutting it up with my plasma torch.

 I had old consumables on hand for the torch and 1/4" bronze is approaching the limit of my 50 amp machine but it barely did the job.
 I knew I wouldn't be able to pierce though so on the front plate that I needed to make a cutout in I drilled out the corners first to have a place to start and stop.

 Once I cut out all the parts and cleaned up the cut edges with a grinder I took everything over to the day job where I could weld inside and not worry about the wind blowing away my shielding gas.

 As I welded the box up I finished the inside surfaces before I welded things up so I wouldn't have to do as much work polishing later once it was all finished and difficult to get to.